AndrewBregger/Mist/examples/language.md

      <enum_member> := <ident> = <const_expr>
                     | <ident> ( <type_list> )

-Enum are a combination of C++ enums and a tagged union.
+Variant are a combination of C++ enums and a tagged union.
 The elements can be either a name associated to a value or it can be a union of where the name is a tag.